 Bleach accidents happen to the best of us.
 That sudden splash of bleach on a favourite garment during cleaning can be disheartening.
 But fear not, for the world of laundry is full of surprises, and there might just be a way to reverse the damage.

-In this article, we delve into the intriguing question: Can you unbleach clothes?
+In this article, we investigate the question: Can you unbleach clothes?

 While there’s no surefire method to completely revert bleached fabric to its original state, there are some techniques and tips that might help salvage your clothes.
 Let’s explore the possibilities and limitations.